What’s the Difference Between Cocoa and Cacao? (Hint: More than a few letters!)

 Well, here’s the answer: cacao and cocoa are the same thing.
 Yet very different.

-The technical difference
+The technical difference between cocoa and cacao:

 When we see “cacao nibs” or “powdered cacao” for sale, we are seeing the bean in its raw state, uncooked and unprocessed.
-After the beans are cleaned, roasted and processed, they are called “cocoa.”
+Then after the beans are cleaned, roasted and processed, they are called “cocoa.”

-The nutritional difference
+The nutritional difference between cocoa and cacao:

 ORAC (oxygen radical absorbance capacity) is a method of measuring antioxidants in biological samples.
-It is likely not something you typically consider as much as calories or other nutritional facts, but it is useful when comparing apples to oranges.
+It is likely not something you typically consider as much as calories or other nutritional facts, but it’s really useful when comparing apples to oranges.
 Or, er, cocoa to cacao.
 Per 100 grams:

 - Raw cacao powder has an ORAC value of 95,500

 - Raw cacao nibs have an ORAC value of 62,100